clemcode/functional-vuex-store/README.md

 # functional-vuex-store

-Exercices to find functional patterns around data fetching and manipulation
+Exercices to find functional patterns around data fetching and manipulation in a Vuex context